baristopcu/employee_application/README.md

 You can find "ConnectionString" parameter from JSON and be able to change it.

-Both services uses localhost and root user without password.
+Both services uses localhost and root user without password as default.

 ## Usage